 Slow drivers should avoid the fast lane.
 Slow drivers tend to disrupt traffic flow, which leads to accidents.
 California is known for having heavy traffic.
 That is why everyone must drive carefully, and a part of being a careful driver is not disrupting the flow of traffic.

-Call Arash Law if you have been involved in an accident in California.
-Let the skilled attorneys at Arash Law with decades of experience getting clients the money they deserve after an accident work for you.
+Call our legal team if you have been involved in an accident in California.
+Let the skilled attorneys at Arash Law led by Arash Khorsandi, Esq. with decades of experience helping clients obtain the money they deserve after an accident work for you.